 About the BroadbandFabric Data Suites

-Using CostQuest’s core Broadband Serviceable Location data, tied directly to federal initiatives, CostQuest created the BroadbandFabric Data Suites which are Geographic Information System (GIS) location datasets at the coordinate/address-level, that come with insightful broadband-specific data attributes per each location, such as BDC service availability data, addresses, building type, federally funded areas, cost to serve, competition, demographics, and MORE.
-Built by broadband experts, the BroadbandFabric Data Suites provides service providers, engineers, consultants, and government entities with quality and reliable data they can use to effectively inform broadband deployment, business planning, and policy decisions.
-Data is available for all U.S. counties, states, and territories.
+Using CostQuest’s core Broadband Serviceable Location Fabric data, tied directly to federal initiatives such as the FCC’s BDC and NTIA’s BEAD programs, CostQuest created the BroadbandFabric Data Suites – Geographic Information System (GIS) location datasets at the coordinate/address-level, that come with insightful broadband-specific data attributes per location.
+Data attributes include location, service availability, competition, and federally funded information, along with addresses, building types, units, cost to serve, NPV, demographics, and much MORE.

 CostQuest’s BroadbandFabric Data Suites